bradyhouse/house/fiddles/aws/ec2/ec2-auto-scaling-groups-lab.md

 ## Exam Tips

-What did we learn? _N/A_ The lecture did include any `Exam Tip` bullets.
-However, here are my bullet points:
+What did we learn? _N/A_ The lecture did not include any `Exam Tip` bullets.
+However, here is `what I learned`:

 * One EC2 instance just won't do because Availability Zones can go down
 * To create an auto scaling group, you begin with a launch configuration